 Targeted genomic knock-ins are a valuable tool to probe gene function.
 However, knock-in methods involving homology-directed repair (HDR) can be laborious.
-Here, we adapt the mammalian CRISPaint homology-independent knock-in method for , which uses CRISPR/Cas9 and non-homologous end joining (NHEJ) to insert universal donor plasmids into the genome.
+Here, we adapt the mammalian CRISPaint [clustered regularly interspaced short palindromic repeat (CRISPR)-assisted insertion tagging] homology-independent knock-in method for , which uses CRISPR/Cas9 and nonhomologous end joining to insert "universal" donor plasmids into the genome.
 Using this method in cultured S2R+ cells, we efficiently tagged four endogenous proteins with the bright fluorescent protein mNeonGreen, thereby demonstrating that an existing collection of CRISPaint universal donor plasmids is compatible with insect cells.
-In addition, we inserted the transgenesis marker into seven genes in the fly germ line, producing heritable loss of function alleles that were isolated by simple fluorescence screening.
-Unlike in cultured cells, indels always occurred at the genomic insertion site, which prevents predictably matching the insert coding frame to the target gene.
-Despite this effect, we were able to isolate insertions in four genes that serve as in vivo expression reporters.
+In addition, we inserted the transgenesis marker into seven genes in the fly germ line, producing heritable loss-of-function alleles that were isolated by simple fluorescence screening.
+Unlike in cultured cells, insertions/deletions always occurred at the genomic insertion site, which prevents predictably matching the insert coding frame to the target gene.
+Despite this effect, we were able to isolate insertions in four genes that serve as expression reporters.
 Therefore, homology-independent insertion in is a fast and simple alternative to HDR that will enable researchers to dissect gene function.